Brazil needs temporary tax hike, Rousseff's chief of staff says

 Failure to run a budget surplus could convince ratings agencies to strip Brazil of its investment-grade rating, worsening the political and economic crisis.
 Brazil is headed to its worst recession in 25 years this year, with economic growth expected to return only in 2017.

-Mercadante, a senior member of the Workers’ Party and within Rousseff’s inner circle, is under investigation for allegedly receiving illegal campaign donations linked to a corruption scandal at state-run oil company Petrobras (PETR4.SA).
+Mercadante, a senior member of the Workers’ Party and within Rousseff’s inner circle, is under investigation for allegedly receiving illegal campaign donations linked to a corruption scandal at state-run oil company Petrobras.